omariosman/omariosman/README.md

 # Hi there, I'm Omar Osman! 👋🏼💻

-🎓 I'm a Computer Engineer graduate from the American University in Cairo.
+🎓 A Computer Engineer graduate from the American University in Cairo.

 😎 I'm passionate about fullstack blockchains development and system design.